AlanWarren/F3DImplicitField/README.md

 3. http://www.alan-warren.com/2012/08/30/586/

-This has only been built and tested on LINUX.
-If you're trying to build it on another platform, good luck!
+This has only been built and tested on LINUX using prman 17+18.
+If you're trying to build it on another platform, or with another version of prman good luck!

 Requirements
 ------------